 The five-mile radius encircles the Wurtsmith base property and covers what the DNR has estimated to be the expected travel range of deer living in or near the marsh.
-The area covered by the deer consumption advisory issued can be described as:
+See a map of the advisory area.

 DNR also collected an additional 60 deer for PFAS testing this year as part of the Michigan PFAS Action Response Team’s work on this emerging contaminant.
 In addition to the testing around Wurtsmith, 20 deer were taken from near each of the PFAS investigation sites in Alpena, Rockford and Grayling with known contamination in lakes and rivers.
 The deer meat tested from these areas was found to have no PFAS or very low levels of the chemical.
 An additional 48 samples of deer muscle from the 2017 hunting season were tested from other areas across the state.
 Preliminary data for these deer also show no PFAS contamination or very low levels of the chemical.
 When the full data analysis is available, it will be posted to this website.